vita-student-projects/DLAV_Project_Ammann_Crugnola/README.md

 An other already mentionned change is the addition of augmented acceleration data to the motion features by differentiating the trajectory a second time, as mentionned this resulted in another small gain in ADE.

 The last big modification is the addition of a more balanced sampling.
 Two approaches were tested here and the simpler one proved to yield better results.
 As mentionned in the last milestones explainations, the data is rather unbalanced between curves and more or less straight lines so we tried to oversample curves a little bit because our model generalizes poorly for a lot of curve scenarios.
-This again improved ADE by around 0.08-0.1.
+This again improved ADE by around 0.08-0.1. (for the first approaches we divided into more classes, check [this file](./img/class_heatmap_five_mode.png) with the according [label distribution](./img/five_mode.png)).

 ### Training